keesiemeijer/custom-post-type-date-archives/readme.md

 Add date archives to WordPress custom post types

-## Welcome to the GitHub repository for this plugin ##
-This is the development repository for the Custom Post Type Date Archives plugin.

-## Plugin Description ##
+### Plugin Description
 Add Date archives to custom post types right in the dashboard itself.
-Allow scheduled posts to be published on a per post type basis.
-A new option to select a post type is added to the calendar and archive widgets.

 This plugin can be used, among other things, as a super simple events calendar.

+Features
+* Submenus for each custom post type to add the date archives
+* Allow scheduled posts with future dates to be published like normal posts
+* Selection of a post type inside the calendar and archive widgets

 Example url for a custom post type `events` date archive.
 ```